mfix22/emilyhansel.me/pages/studyhall/fundraising.md

 \
 If you’re interested, check out my [project budget](https://docs.google.com/spreadsheets/d/1NbUUDr8DPLEY-q6RJdGyzKl4dYkDJD75hT-7CTHLWTs/edit?usp=sharing) for more details and insight into the logistics behind _Study Hall_.

+If you’re able to make a monetary contribution, you can send it directly to me via Venmo ([@EmilyHansel](https://venmo.com/u/EmilyHansel)) or paper check (made out to Emily Hansel and mailed to 475 Arlington St, San Francisco, CA 94131).

-You can make a tax-deductible donation to Emily Hansel by clicking the button below.
+If you’d prefer that your donation be tax-deductible, you can donate via my nonprofit fiscal sponsor, FACT/SF, by clicking the button below.
 If your employer has any type of program that matches donations that you make to nonprofits, please consider taking advantage of the corporate matching program.

 \
 [Donate](https://emilyhansel.me/donate) {% .btn-old .center %}